-A resident who has an agricultural related home business told of being denied a renewal of her business permit, yet Urban Estates, so large that they cannot contain their runoff as required by code and channel it onto their neighbors' property or city streets have received over the counter approval of their projects.
+A resident who has an agricultural related home business told of being denied a renewal of her business permit, yet Urban Estates, so large that they cannot contain their runoff as required by code and instead channel it onto their neighbors' property or city streets have received over the counter approval of their projects.

 One of the speakers was a child, with a kitten, asking for more consideration for animal keeping and animal rescues.

-The City Council recently banned children, and others, from riding their bikes and skateboards at the Park.
+The City Council also recently banned children, and others, from riding their bikes and skateboards at the Park.